The glsp Crate

 The only downside is that with so many generic types, Rust's type inference will sometimes get confused.
 Rust doesn't yet allow you to put type annotations wherever you please, so under those circumstances, you'll usually need to introduce a temporary local variable with an explicit type.

-which have a generic return value, the type of
+In particular, for functions like glsp::call which have a generic return value, the type of

 the return value must be specified explicitly, even when it's discarded.